 On July 21 the commissioners informed Governor Burnet that a messenger had brought word that Major Abraham Schuyler was dead.
 They included no details about how it happened.
 They also said they had sent the interpreter (Laurence Claesson) to bring the Six Nations to the conference with the governor scheduled for September.
 They included the news that “Mr. Livingston” had just taken leave of them and departed for Canada, but did not explain what his goals were.
 Possibly Philip Livingston sought to protect his and Albany’s business interests from the impending threat that the French were going to use their new fort at Niagara to monopolize the fur trade.

-But the commissioners clung to a neutral position in Dummer’s War and wanted to end it through diplomacy rather than by supporting Governor Dummer’s military ambitions.
+The Indian Commissioners clung to a neutral position in Dummer’s War and wanted to end it through diplomacy rather than by supporting Governor Dummer’s military ambitions.
 They also wanted native people to continue living at Schaghticoke.
 In August 1724, rather than driving away those who joined the raids against New England, they sent messengers with wampum belts to persuade them to stop raiding and come back.
 The belt to which Poquin referred was probably part of this process.

 The commissioners told Poquin’s group that the Tree of Peace and Welfare still grew at Schaghticoke and they were welcome to live there again.
 They gave them a belt of wampum and a keg of rum.